 Make Paper Chains: Paper chains are a classic craft and can be made endlessly!
 Cut a bunch of paper strips ahead of time and show your kid how to use tape to loop them together.
 Challenge them to vary colors and then invite them to decorate the house with their beautiful results.

+What are your favorite ways to keep toddlers busy while working from home?
 Good luck fellow parents, we got this.